kinjames/30-days-js/day05/READMe.md

 I learnt how to import files from one JavaScript file to the other using the export and import module.

 I learnt how to use most of the Math methods and string methods alongside array methods to manipulate arrays.

+When you use slice without parameters, they make a copy of an array.